Dr ALVY RAY SMITH - CURRICULUM VITÆ

 Microsoft Corp

 Graphics Fellow (Microsoft’s first).
-Articulated the Microsoft media creation vision, The Single Creative App, evangelized progressive digital TV, incorporated Altamira Composer concepts into Microsoft products Picture It, Image Composer, and PhotoDraw, and into Windows graphic subsystems, and wrote research papers.
+Articulated the Microsoft media creation vision, The Single Creative App, evangelized progressive digital TV, incorporated Altamira Composer concepts into Microsoft products Picture It, Image Composer, and PhotoDraw, and into Windows graphic subsystems, obtained patents, and wrote research papers.

 1991-1994